top of page

 • Family getaway of the 1950s and 60s

-All of these phrases at one time or another have been used to describe the Salton Sea.
-Not only is it an incredibly interesting and sad place to visit but the fact the Salton Sea could be referred to all the above makes for an intriguing history lesson.
+These phrases have all been used at various times to describe the Salton Sea.
+It's not only a fascinating and sad place to visit, but the fact that the Salton Sea can be described in all these ways offers an intriguing history lesson.

 Brief History

-In the spring of 1905, following extreme rains, the Colorado River flooded and blew out a weakly constructed irrigation canal.
-All efforts to seal the breach failed—for 18 months, the river continued to flood into the Salton Sink, filling it up with fresh water like an enormous shallow tub.
-The Southern Pacific Railroad, which had extensive rail interests in the area, jumped in and for two weeks stopped rail traffic in California in order to divert all rolling stock to Salton Sink.
-Two thousand workers dumped more than 3,000 specially constructed railroad cars full of boulders, wood, and dirt into the flooded canal.
-The scheme worked: The Colorado River once again resumed its former course into the Sea of Cortez.
-The lake left behind by the flooding wasn’t deep, but it was enormous, covering nearly a thousand square miles of land.
-The Salton Sea, as the lake is now called, was more or less left alone for the next several decades; runoff from the Imperial Valley’s huge farm areas offset much of the heavy annual evaporation rate and kept the lake viable.
+In the spring of 1905, after heavy rains, the Colorado River overflowed and damaged a poorly constructed irrigation canal.
+Attempts to close the breach were unsuccessful, and for 18 months, the river continued to flood the Salton Sink, filling it with fresh water like a vast shallow basin.
+The Southern Pacific Railroad, which had significant rail interests in the region, intervened and halted rail traffic in California for two weeks to redirect all rolling stock to the Salton Sink.
+Two thousand workers unloaded over 3,000 specially designed railroad cars filled with boulders, wood, and dirt into the flooded canal.
+This plan succeeded: the Colorado River returned to its original path into the Sea of Cortez.
+The lake formed by the flooding wasn't deep but was vast, covering nearly a thousand square miles.
+The Salton Sea, as the lake is now known, was largely left untouched for several decades; runoff from the Imperial Valley's extensive farmland counterbalanced much of the high annual evaporation rate, keeping the lake sustainable.

 Enter the 1950s.

-With the rising popularity of the nearby desert resort of Palm Springs, developers once again saw opportunity in the Salton Sea.
-Towns like Salton City and Bombay Beach cropped up along its shoreline.
-It became a vibrant fishing and tourist destination with lakeside resort towns along its banks.
-People built vacation homes; hotels and restaurants opened; businesses boomed; and the area thrived.
+As the nearby desert resort of Palm Springs gained popularity, developers recognized new opportunities at the Salton Sea.
+Towns such as Salton City and Bombay Beach emerged along its shores.
+The area transformed into a lively fishing and tourist spot, featuring lakeside resort towns.
+Vacation homes were constructed, hotels and restaurants opened, businesses flourished, and the region prospered.

-In 1959, the North Shore Beach and Yacht Club opened as the largest marina in Southern California.
-Celebrities including Frank Sinatra, Bing Crosby, the Beach Boys, Jerry Lewis, the Marx Brothers and Desi Arnaz flocked to the lake.
-The 'Salton Riviera' rivaled nearby Palm Springs and at its peak, the Salton Sea was drawing 1.5 million visitors annually, more than Yosemite.
-Business was booming; it was called the ‘miracle in the desert’.
+In 1959, the North Shore Beach and Yacht Club debuted as Southern California's largest marina.
+The lake attracted celebrities such as Frank Sinatra, Bing Crosby, the Beach Boys, Jerry Lewis, the Marx Brothers, and Desi Arnaz.
+The 'Salton Riviera' competed with nearby Palm Springs, and at its height, the Salton Sea attracted 1.5 million visitors each year, surpassing Yosemite.
+Business was thriving, earning it the nickname ‘miracle in the desert’.

-Not only was Salton Sea a phenomenal tourist attraction, it also plays a critical role as a resting stop for birds along the Pacific Flyway.
-The Pacific Flyway is a major north-south flyway for migratory birds in America, extending from Alaska to Patagonia.
-Every year, migratory birds travel some or all of this distance both in spring and in fall, following food sources, heading to breeding grounds, or traveling to overwintering sites.
-Over 400 species have been documented at the Salton Sea.
+The Salton Sea was not only an outstanding tourist destination, but it also serves as an essential resting point for birds along the Pacific Flyway.
+The Pacific Flyway is a significant north-south migration route for birds in America, stretching from Alaska to Patagonia.
+Each year, migratory birds cover portions or the entirety of this route during spring and fall, seeking food, reaching breeding areas, or moving to overwintering locations.
+More than 400 bird species have been recorded at the Salton Sea.

-The most diverse and probably the most significant populations of bird life in the continental United States are hosted here and are rivaled only by Big Bend National Park in Texas.
-In fact, it supports 30% of the remaining population of the American white pelican.
-During one of our visits, I managed a few pictures of the birdlife long the beach, but I didn't have the right lens to capture high quality pictures from a distance.
-I'll be better prepared next time.
+This area hosts the most diverse and likely the most important bird populations in the continental United States, comparable only to Big Bend National Park in Texas.
+It is home to 30% of the remaining American white pelican population.
+On one of our visits, I took some photos of the birdlife along the beach, but I didn't have the right lens to capture high-quality images from afar.
+I'll come better prepared next time.
 Below is the American White Pelican.

 American White Pelican on the Salton Sea